 - The continued holding of the Scholarship is dependent upon the maintenance of evidence-based, high standards of work and conduct which, in the opinion of the Trustees, justifies the holding of the Scholarship.

-- Other scholarships may not be held in conjunction with a Mandela Rhodes Scholarship.
-If a Scholar is in doubt about what constitutes another scholarship – as opposed to awards or prizes, they should consult the Foundation.
+- Other scholarships and funded opportunities towards studies may not be held in conjunction with a Mandela Rhodes Scholarship.
+If a Scholar is in doubt about what constitutes another scholarship or funded opportunity – as opposed to awards or prizes, they should consult the Foundation.

 - Furthermore, the continued holding of the Scholarship is dependent on the Scholar upholding the values, principles and standards of the MRF, as determined by the Trustees and/or the Foundation.